 Cats are very interesting and charming animals although they are very delicate as well.
 Breeding your cat makes them even more interesting as you get to see beautiful new breeds like the pretty pointed eared Abyssinian, the soft fur Birman also known as “the Sacred Cat of Burma” or the tiger looking Toyger.

 Breeding your cat simply means preparing them for mating and conception.
 You must be equipped with experience because a cat in heat is not an easy animal to control.
-They will meow and growl in search of a mate.
+She will meow and growl in search of a mate.
 The males in your neighborhood might start camping out at your home to get a chance to hook up with the newly turned adult cat.

 And when they finally make a choice of who their baby daddy will be, they won’t have just one kitten, they can deliver up to three litters per year.
 This is no easy task for you and your family.